 FPWR collaborates with University of Connecticut-Wesleyan University Stem Cell Core to create a centralized high-quality PWS biobank of induced-pluripotent stem cells (iPSCs).

 The Foundation for Prader-Willi Research (FPWR) has established a partnership with the University of Connecticut-Wesleyan University Stem Cell Core to develop a centralized high-quality biobank of iPSC lines derived from individuals with Prader-Willi syndrome (PWS).
-The PWS iPSCs Biobank maintains a high quality-controlled iPSC lines generated from donors with PWS.
+The PWS iPSC Biobank maintains a high quality-controlled iPSC lines generated from donors with PWS.
 These lines are available for academia and industry worldwide.

 In collaboration with Dr. S. Chamberlain and the UConn Stem Cell Core in Farmington, CT, we have established a validation and quality control (QC) package that has been made available to characterize iPSCs that have been identified as having high profile and value to our research community.
 This collaboration seeks to provide material containing the most pertinent available information using consistent and high-quality characterization methods and facilitate establishment of the iPSCs in the recipient laboratory.
 Each PWS iPSC sample provided through the bank has undergone a select set of validation assays.
 Assays have been performed in the presence of a complete set of comparator or control iPSCs maintained in Dr. Chamberlain’s Laboratory and the Stem Cell Core.
 The characterization package includes: